skillrepos/copilot-hands-on/labs.md

 ```
 ![More extensive stored procedure definition](./images/cdd183.png?raw=true "More extensive stored procedure definition")

 12. Finally, let's see Copilot optimize a query for us.
 Suppose we want to get all the course registrations for September, 2023.
-Enter the following query in the file.
+Enter the following query in the *dev.sql* file.

 ```
 select * from courses.registrations where year(registration_date) = 2023 and month(registration_date) = 9;
 ```

 13. Ask Copilot to optimize the previous query.
-You can do this via highlighting the query (make sure to highlight the *entire* query), and in a chat interface enter "/optimize" in the dialog.
+You can do this via highlighting the query (make sure to highlight the *entire* query), and in a chat interface enter "optimize" in the dialog.
 You can Accept or Discard the suggested optimization after that.

 ```
 optimize